agocs/infinigif/README.md

  Status
  ------

- So far, we're just serving up one great grey gif.
+ So far, we're just serving up one gif, the color of which is based on your ip address.
 More gifs = the future!

  LEMME SEE
  =========